Thomas Moore: Sheridan, Fitzgerald and The History of Ireland

 In 1825, Moore's Memoirs of the Life of Richard Brinsley Sheridan was finally published after nine years of work on and off.
 It proved popular, went through a number of editions, and helped establish Moore's reputation among literary critics.
 The work had a political aspect: Sheridan was not only a playwright, he was a Whig politician and a friend of Fox.
 Moore judged Sheridan an uncertain friend of reform.
 But he has Sheridan articulate in his own words a good part of what was to be the United Irish case for separation from England.

 Writing in 1784 to his brother, Sheridan explains that the "subordinate situation [of Ireland] prevents the formation of any party among us, like those you have in England, composed of person acting upon certain principles, and pledged to support each other".
 Without the prospect of obtaining power – which in Ireland is "lodged in a branch of the English government" (the Dublin Castle executive) – there is little point in the members of parliament, no matter how personally disinterested, collaborating for any public purpose.
 Without an accountable executive the interests of the nation are systematically neglected.

 It is against this, the truncated state of politics in Ireland, that Moore sees Lord Edward Fitzgerald, a "Protestant reformer" who wished for "a democratic House of Commons and the Emancipation of his Catholic countrymen", driven toward the republican separatism of the United Irishmen.
 He absolves Fitzgerald of recklessness: but for a contrary wind, decisive French assistance would have been delivered by General Hoche at Bantry in December 1796.
-In his own Memoirs, Moore acknowledges his Life and Death of Lord Edward Fitzgerald (1831) as a "justification of the men of '98 – the ultimi Romanorum of our country".
+In his own Memoirs, Moore acknowledges his The Life and Death of Lord Edward Fitzgerald (1831) as a "justification of the men of '98 – the ultimi Romanorum of our country".

 Moore's History of Ireland, published in four volumes between 1835 and 1846, reads as a further and extended indictment of English rule.
 It was an enormous work (consulted by Karl Marx in his extensive notes on Irish history), but not a critical success.
 Moore acknowledged scholarly failings, some of which stemmed from his inability to read documentary sources in Irish.
+In The Nation, Thomas Davis, dismissed the effort as "cold, feeble and English", and a poor companion to Moore's biographies of Sheridan and of Fitzgerald, works that "belong to the Irish people".